Editions Q2 '26 Here all the latest 89 product updates shipped. Learn more

 Best fit.
 Fashion brands moving past broadcast campaigns into behavior-triggered, market-segmented flows.

-9. Loox: for visual social proof
+9. Loox: for visual social proof in new markets

 Cross-border problem.
 A shopper in a new market has zero brand familiarity to rely on.
 A logo and a glossy hero shot will not close them.
 Real customers showing the product on real bodies, especially in formats that look like the customer’s own market, will.